jkehres/memcached-elasticache/README.md

 #### `autoDiscoverInterval`

 The number of milliseconds between attempts to discover changes to the cluster - added/removed nodes.
 When auto-discovery is disabled, no polling occurs and this value is ignored.
-Defaults to `60000` (i.e. on minute).
+Defaults to `60000` (i.e. one minute).

 ## API